 Scholarships are gift funds that do not have to be repaid and are awarded to students based on a variety of criteria such as athletics, high academic achievement, special talents or circumstances, or other conditions association with the sponsor, and they are not all meant for graduating high school seniors.
 We encourage you to investigate the availability of scholarships or grants from all sources.
 Below are a few links to help get you started, and visit Scholarship Help for tips on how to apply.

 In addition, two important programs include education benefits for military spouses:

 Military Spouse Career Advancement Account (MyCAA)

-The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields (For more information visit www.militaryonesource.com)
+The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields (For more information about military spouse education benefits, visit www.militaryonesource.com)